The State of Affairs: Rethinking Infidelity

 From iconic couples’ therapist and bestselling author of Mating in Captivity comes a provocative and controversial look at infidelity with practical, honest, and empathetic advice for how to move beyond it.

-An affair: it can rob a couple of their relationship, their happiness, their very identity.
-And yet, this extremely common human experience is so poorly understood.
-What are we to make of this time-honored taboo—universally forbidden yet universally practiced?
+An affair can rob a couple of their relationship, their happiness, their very identity.
+And yet, this extremely common human experience—universally forbidden yet universally practiced—is poorly understood.
 Why do people cheat—even those in happy marriages?
 Why does an affair hurt so much?
-When we say infidelity, what exactly do we mean?
 Do our romantic expectations of marriage set us up for betrayal?
 Is there such a thing as an affair-proof marriage?
 Is it possible to love more than one person at once?
 Can an affair ever help a marriage?
-Perel weaves real-life case stories with incisive psychological and cultural analysis in this fast-paced and compelling book.
+For a decade, psychotherapist and New York Times bestselling author Esther Perel traveled the globe and worked with hundreds of couples who have grappled with cheating.
+In this illuminating book, she weaves real-life case stories with incisive psychological and cultural analysis to provide insights and answers to help couples survive and thrive.

-Affairs, she argues, have a lot to teach us about modern relationships—what we expect, what we think we want, and what we feel entitled to.
+Betrayal hurts, but it can be healed.
+An affair can even be the doorway to a new marriage—with the same person.
+Affairs, Perel argues, have a lot to teach us about modern relationships—what we expect, what we think we want, and what we feel entitled to.
 They offer a unique window into our personal and cultural attitudes about love, lust, and commitment.
-Through examining illicit love from multiple angles, Perel invites readers into an honest, enlightened, and entertaining exploration of modern marriage in its many variations.
+Through examining illicit love from multiple angles, Perel invites readers into an honest, enlightened, and entertaining exploration of modern relationships in its many variations.

 BUY THE BOOK